 The iMakerSpace was established as a university-wide student-centered space under the leadership of the Colleges of Engineering and Business.
 The iMakerSpace serves as a focal point on campus to provide training, service, partnership, research and evaluation in Innovation and Entrepreneurship to all disciplines. iMakerSpace encourages interdisciplinary teams and provides support and training to extend I&E activities into research and the classroom.

-Resources & Services for I&E
+Resources and Services for I&E

 The iMakerSpace is a collaborative space with fabrication, multipurpose lecture area and collaborative team spaces.
 The College of Engineering and University focus curricular impact in I&E through the iMakerSpace.

-- Student competitions in innovation and entrepreneurship skills
+- Student competitions in innovation and entrepreneurship skills.

 - Support manufacturing, testing, and building representative prototypes.

-- Workshops on startup opportunities
+- Workshops on startup opportunities,

-- Supporting team projects through the local Launch TN site, the Biz Foundry
+- Supporting team projects through the local Launch TN site, the Biz Foundry.

-- Professional Development in Innovation and Entrepreneurship
+- Professional Development in Innovation and Entrepreneurship.

 - Centrally located on campus and accessible to all TTU students and faculty